History and exam

 Reported in approximately 30% of patients.
 Patients may also report malaise.
 Fatigue and exhaustion may be extreme and protracted, even in patients with mild disease.

 Reported in approximately 18% of patients.

 Reported in approximately 22.9% of patients.

 Reported in 20% of patients.
 The weighted pooled prevalence of specific symptoms is as follows: loss of appetite 22.3%; diarrhea 2.4%; nausea/vomiting 9%; and abdominal pain 6.2%.
 Gastrointestinal symptoms appear to be more prevalent outside of China, although this may be due to increased awareness and reporting of these symptoms as the pandemic progressed.
 Gastrointestinal symptoms are not associated with an increased likelihood for testing positive for COVID-19; however, anorexia and diarrhea, when combined with loss of smell/taste and fever, were 99% specific for COVID-19 infection in one prospective case-control study.
+The presence of diarrhea may be a predictor of progression to severe disease.
 Children may present with gastrointestinal symptoms more commonly than adults, particularly newborns and infants, and these may be the only symptom.
 Hematochezia has been reported.

 Reported in approximately 16% of patients.
 Usually presents early in the clinical course.